Where can I buy Bitcoin and other crypto?

 MoonPay is available in over 160 countries and 47 US states.
 MoonPay has 61 cryptocurrencies available for purchase globally and 29 cryptocurrencies available for purchase in the US.

 With MoonPay, you can complete your purchase using a credit or debit card, Apple Pay or Google Pay, or by linking your bank account (only available in select countries).

 To get started with using MoonPay, see our article: How do I buy crypto using MoonPay in Exodus?.

 Not only is FTX a custodial crypto exchange, but it’s also an easy platform to buy and sell crypto!
 You can buy and sell crypto directly on FTX:

-While you can now buy crypto directly in Exodus using Ramp, you can also buy crypto in FTX and link your FTX account to the FTX Exchange app in Exodus.
-You will be able to view, send, receive, and exchange your FTX funds inside the Exodus wallet.
+While you can now buy crypto directly in Exodus using Ramp or Moonpay, you can also buy crypto in FTX and link your FTX account to the FTX Exchange app in Exodus.
+You will be able to view, send, receive, and exchange your FTX funds inside Exodus.

 Only supported assets will be shown in the FTX Exchange app in Exodus.
 You can see all supported assets here.

 While you can't deposit USD directly into the USD wallet in your FTX portfolio in Exodus, you can deposit USD into FTX and it will reflect in the USD wallet in your FTX portfolio in Exodus.